ethers-io/documentation/source/ethers-app/source/dev-api-wallet.rst

 Attempting to send a transaction will relinquish control of the application to the Ethers container, which will then prompt the user to accept or decline the transaction.
 If accepted, the container will sign and broadcast the transaction to the network.
-The application is then given backcontrol.
+The application is then given back control.

 :sup:`ethers` . send ( address [ , amountWei ] )
     Prompts the user to confirm sending *amountWei* to *address*.